 Today and to the Future

-The Urdd is the largest organisation for children and young people in Wales.
-We have over 53,000 members.
-30% of all Welsh speakers in Wales aged between 8-25 are members.
-The Urdd has 260 staff, 10,000 volunteers, 900 branches, with 200 branches in the community.
-In addition there are 150 sports clubs that meet weekly.
+A lot has changed since the early days!
+Today, the Urdd is the largest organisation for children and young people in Wales.
+We have over 53,000 members under 25 years old every year.
+30% of all Welsh speakers in Wales aged between 8-25 are Urdd members.
+Today we have 305 staff members, 10,000 volunteers, 900 branches, with 200 branches in the community.

 We now employ 17 Development Officers, and a team of youth workers.
 We make every effort to find grants from various sources to support our work, as well as creating income to invest in our communities.
 For example in 2014 we appointed 6 full-time assistant development officers to cover each region.

-The Urdd National Eisteddfod is still developing and in 2014 moved to an online registration system in order to make things easier for competitors.
-There were over 46,000 entries.
-Our app was also launched for Eisteddfod, and was downloaded over 15,000 times.
-Our second App “Fy Ardal” ( my area) was launched by the First Minister Carwyn Jones in April 2014 which provides information on all our activities across Wales.
+Our second App “Fy Ardal” ( my area) was launched by the First Minister Carwyn Jones in April 2014 which provides information about all our activities across Wales.

-The aim of the Urdd is to bring the Welsh language alive for children and young people in Wales and increase the use of Welsh in children and young people.
+Since the beginning, our aim has always been to bring the Welsh language alive for children and young people in Wales and to increase their use of Welsh.

 To do this is our future priorities are: